Rugby union in South Korea: History

 It is unknown when rugby was first played in Korea.
 During the mid-19th century, European sailors are recorded as playing some of the earliest games in north east Asia, in ports such as Shanghai and Yokohama in neighbouring China and Japan, but it is unclear whether this occurred in Korea itself.
 However, it seems certain it had some presence by the mid-20th century.
 Korea was to become occupied by Japan, the main rugby playing nation of Asia, and it could well have been introduced then.
-South Korea still maintains a fierce rivalry with Japan to this day.
+South Korea still maintains a fierce rivalry with Japan to this day, which parallels its rivalry in other sports, such as baseball and football.

 After World War II, and later, during the period of the Korean War, the large influx of troops from Commonwealth countries cemented its presence.
 One legacy of this is that South Korean rugby has traditionally been strongest in the army.
 However, South Korean rugby has a second string to its bow.
 The massive growth of the economy since the 1960s, meant that a number of Korean corporations were to set up company teams along the lines of those in Japan, and this has broken up the former dominance of the military.

-South Korea made a failed attempt to have rugby union at the Olympic Games readmitted, when they hosted the games in Seoul.
+South Korea made a failed attempt to have rugby union at the Olympic Games readmitted when they hosts in 1988.
 Roh Tae-woo, who was South Korean president at the time, had been a player.

 South Korea have emerged as an important rugby nation in Asia, since they won the Asian Championship in 1990.
+Former President of South Korea between 1988 to 1993 Roh Tae-woo is noted as a Korean rugby player.